fdazen/fda-documentation/rooms_set_up.md

-##Choosing room priority for reservations
+## Choosing Room Priority for Incoming Reservations

 Frontdesk Anywhere allows you to establish a priority for where newly created reservation interfacing with the software will be placed.
 This comes handy if you want your best rooms to always have reservations assigned, and by the same token, if you want certain rooms always to be filled up at last.